0auBSQ/Dr_Quine/README.md

 - Shell script
 - Fortran90 (Of course :))
 - COBOL (Sully missing)
-- Nadeshiko (Sully missing, best language for true anime fans)
+- Nadeshiko (Best language for true anime fans)

 ## How to use